 Genesee Brew House

-I recommend if your goal is to simply to see the falls, then park at the Genesee Brew House off St. Paul Blvd. and head up to the roof for a drink, or grab a window seat and a meal inside.
+If you want to see the falls, I recommend parking at the Genesee Brew House off St. Paul Boulevard.
+You can then head up to the roof for a drink or find a window seat to enjoy a meal and a tasty brew.

 Pont de Rennes Pedestrian Bridge